 Down a flight of steps from the restaurant’s terrace, the outdoor unheated saltwater pool is a cobalt blue number framed by neat rows of sunloungers and serene views of the surrounding hills.
 A small poolside bar serves light lunch snacks and tipples.
 Equipped with water jets, the hotel’s indoor heated spa pool is open to all adult guests; it gets plenty of light through magnificent floor-to-ceiling windows.

 Inspired by natural elements (water, stone and wood), the award-winning Six Senses spa is a blissful retreat with a sauna, herbal bath, laconium and steam room.
-Book one of 10 treatment rooms for indulgent massages, facials and ayurvedic treatments using luxurious Organic Pharmacy products and potent local ingedients such as grape pulp, citrus fruit and schist stones.
+Book one of 10 treatment rooms for indulgent massages, facials and ayurvedic treatments using luxurious Organic Pharmacy products and potent local ingredients such as grape pulp, citrus fruit and schist stones.
+For underwater sound therapy, colour therapy and calming water jets hit the spa's indoor heated pool.
 Pampering programmes over several days offer nutritional advice and relaxing experiences tailored to each guest.

 The surrounding woods call for walking meditation or tension-busting runs: bring a pair of trainers and comfortable leggings to try out aerial yoga among the trees.